Having external radiotherapy for mouth and oropharyngeal cancer

 Radiotherapy to control symptoms of advanced cancer

 Radiotherapy can help relieve symptoms of advanced cancer.
 You may hear this called palliative radiotherapy.
-The treatment can relieve symptoms such as bone pain, caused by cancer spreading to the bones.
+The treatment can relieve symptoms, such as pain, caused by cancer spreading.

 Types of radiotherapy